-The GSC shall consider establishment of an overall M/WBE annual Aspirational Goal in accordance with subsection "a" below and, in addition, shall review each prospective SBBC professional services formal solicitation in advance of its public release and advertisement, and shall make a determination whether to apply any of the other race-conscious APIs to those professional services solicitations and resultant contracts based upon the following criteria:
+The GSC shall consider establishment of an overall MBE/WBE annual Aspirational Goal in accordance with subsection "a" below and, in addition, shall review each prospective SBBC professional services formal solicitation in advance of its public release and advertisement, and shall determine whether to apply any of the other race-conscious APIs to those professional services solicitations and resultant contracts based upon the following criteria:

-i.
-Whether the most recent data on M/WBE utilization in the absence of race-conscious APIs indicate that professional services contracts of this type have exhibited significant disparities in the utilization of M/WBE subcontractors and/or M/WBE prime contractors;

-- Whether race- and/or gender-neutral remedies alone are likely to fully eliminate any such disparities in the utilization of M/WBE subcontractors and/or M/WBE prime contractors based upon past contract award and payment data; - iii.
-Whether a particular API is the least burdensome available remedy to non-M/WBE respondents that is narrowly-tailored and that can effectively eliminate the disparities in the utilization of M/WBEs in professional services contracts; and - iv.
+- i.
+Whether the most recent data on MBE/WBE utilization in the absence of race-conscious APIs indicate that professional services contracts of this type have exhibited significant disparities in the utilization of MBE/WBE subcontractors and/or MBE/WBE prime contractors; - ii.
+Whether race- and/or gender-neutral remedies alone are likely to fully eliminate any such disparities in the utilization of MBE/WBE subcontractors and/or MBE/WBE prime contractors based upon past contract award and payment data; - Whether a particular API is the least burdensome available remedy to non-MBE/WBE respondents that is narrowly tailored and that can effectively eliminate the disparities in the utilization of MBE/WBEs in professional services contracts; and - iv.
 Whether the particular API is appropriate for the specific type of professional services contract being procured.
-Whenever the GSC uses its discretion to apply any of the following race-conscious APIs to professional services solicitations, it shall provide an explanation in the solicitation documents of its reasons for doing so based upon its determinations pursuant to these criteria.
-In making such determinations, the GSC may also take into consideration the experiences of other jurisdictions within the District's relevant marketplace for professional services.
+Whenever the GSC uses its discretion to apply any of the following raceconscious APIs to professional services competitive solicitations, it shall provide an explanation in the solicitation documents of its reasons for doing so based upon its determinations pursuant to these criteria.
+In making such determinations, the GSC may also take into consideration the experiences of other jurisdictions within the School District's relevant marketplace for professional services.